sapphiredev/shapeshift/UPGRADING-v3-v4.md

 - `s.object.required` is now `s.object().required()` to allow for custom options as argument.
 - `s.object.strict` is now `s.object().strict()` to allow for custom options as argument.
 - `s.optional` is now `s.optional()` to allow for custom options as argument.
+- `s.required(...)` now gets a second parameter to allow for custom options as argument.
 - `s.set` is now `s.set()` to allow for custom options as argument.
 - `s.string.date` is now `s.string().date()` to allow for custom options as argument.
 - `s.string.email` is now `s.string().email()` to allow for custom options as argument.